 Clean your wood.
 I use water and a metal brush (affiliate link TEKTON Mini Wire Brush Set ) to get all the dirt and grime off the wood.
 Depending on where you get your wood, you may need more.
 I’m no expert on this, but you definitely want to make sure it’s not bug infested or anything.
 Mine just took a good scrub.
-Then I let it dry for a day before I did and cutting or drilling.
+Be sure to let it dry for a day before cutting or drilling.

 Next, lay out the pattern that you want.
 I played with the boards a bit to decide.
 Some of mine still have paint, and others are bare or rusty, and I wanted it all.
 Here’s the layout I decided on.